AlisaUrsu/Accesa-Coding-Challenge/README.md

 ### Price History For Every Product
 `http://localhost:8080/price-comparator/price-trends?storeName=&brandName=&categoryName=`

+This endpoint retrieves the price trends of all products, optionally filtered by store name, brand or category using query parameters.
+Results have the same format as the previous endpoint.
+This functionality is not affected by the AOP.
 ![productHistories](https://github.com/user-attachments/assets/e97a752a-3078-4d62-a619-7207922bd562)

 ### Product Substitutes & Recommendations
 #### Price comparison by product id
 `http://localhost:8080/price-comparator/products/compare/{productId}`